 Martuljek group from north, from Karavanke/Karawanken.

+See more information on the Julian Prealps page!
 Even if called Pre-Alps, some of these summits are still high enough, rugged and hard to be climbed.
 Towards the SW the whole massif is lowering down to the Po river plane, the hilly landscape is fruitful in lower parts and covered with dense woods on upper parts.
 The whole area is nice for hiking and biking.

 Important peaks: Monte Plauris - Musi range

 Monte Chiampon group